immunomind/covid19/README.md

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+# Terms of use
+This is a COVID19 research view of [ImmunoMind](https://immunomind.io) team.
+We provide the view freely and openly to the research and drug discovery community to support them in the battle against COVID19.
+This is a public resource and we encourage the COVID19 research community to [input](contributing.md).